 - Never do I get social security benefits from the US

-- At least don’t believe I do need to owe taxes
+- At least don’t believe I owe taxes.

-Unfortunately, your US citizenship dictates your tax responsibility and so you will need to obtain an Social Security Number for the pure purpose of filing your annual tax return to the IRS.
+Unfortunately, your US citizenship dictates your tax responsibility.
+So you will need to obtain a Social Security Number for the pure purpose of filing your annual tax return to the IRS.

 Full Process to Obtain Social Security Number

-The full process to obtain one can be found here.
-Scroll down to the section “How To Get A New, Replacement Or Corrected Card.”
-The instructions are quite straightforward and now you see why you need a valid US Passport (as we assume you don’t have US Driving License or other Identity Card…).
-We do advise you to submit the forms and documents in person since additional documentation may be requested depending on your country of residence.
+The complete process to obtain one can be found here.
+Scroll down to the section “How To Get A New, Replacement, Or Corrected Card.”
+The instructions are pretty straightforward and now you see why you need a valid US Passport (as we assume you don’t have US Driving License or other Identity Card…).
+We advise you to submit the forms and documents in person since additional documentation may be requested depending on your country of residence.

-Unfortunately, not all countries have a social security service office so you as a US citizen abroad may need to travel to visit one.
-If this is a case, please call your local embassy or consulate first to see if an appointment can be made at your local office instead.
+Unfortunately, not all countries have a social security service office so you, as a US citizen abroad, may need to travel to visit one.
+If this is the case, please call your local embassy or consulate first to see if an appointment can be made at your local office instead.
 (Find the closest office with social security services here).

 Waiting for SSN Application to be Processed

-The US Passport and Social Security Number application processes are hard as an American expat.
+The US Passport and Social Security Number application processes are complex as an American expat.
 Now, with MyExpatTaxes’s expat tax software, getting tax compliant is actually the easiest part:

 - Create your account on MyExpatTaxes and experience our user-friendly US expat tax app.